Table Of Contents

 NAIC Suitability in Annuity Transactions Model Regulation

 The National Association of Insurance Commissioners (NAIC) oversees insurance regulators in each state and established a model regulation for annuity suitability in 2003.
 The organization later revised the model with even stronger protections in 2010 and 2020.
-The NAIC has a detailed summary of their Annuity Suitability & Best Interest Standard Rules available, which was most recently updated in January 2024.
+The NAIC has a detailed summary of its Annuity Suitability & Best Interest Standard Rules, which was most recently updated in February 2025.

 Standards have also been revised since the model’s original adoption to align with standards set forth by the Financial Industry Regulatory Authority (FINRA).